-If you want to be able to wander around downtown after you’re long day in the wilderness, then be sure to choose one to stay in the heart of downtown.
+If you want to be able to wander around downtown after your long day in the wilderness, then be sure to choose one to stay in the heart of downtown.

 There are a variety of great hotel and Airbnb options.
 Plus, you’ll be within walking distance of all the great restaurants and bars that downtown Big Sky has to offer.

 Check out this townhome downtown for your stay that’s big enough to sleep a few couples or a family.

 Northwest Big Sky – Best for Families

 If you’re looking for a full home to rent that’s close to all of the amenities, then be sure to stay in northwest Big Sky.
 You’ll have room to move around and benefit from plenty of privacy for family get-togethers.

 Check out this house that is large enough to fit your family comfortably.